octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 The execution of the code produces a new storage state and operations.
 The operations produced by this invocation are some new invocations of other smart contracts.

-> Since the proof of smart contract interactions is not doable currently (//TODO "anglais pas top a reformuler" but a collaboration between Nomadic and Archetype has been started to  make this kind of proof possible), we will consider that there are no operations produced.
+> Since the proof of smart contract interactions is not doable currently , the _Vote_ example  will consider that there are no operation produced.
+Some collaboration between Nomadic and Archetype has been started to make proof on smart contract interactions.

 #### Formally modeling the execution of a tezos smart contract